Clemapfel/Mousetrap.jl/README.md

 ## License

-The current and all past version of mousetrap, including any text or assets in the mousetrap documentation, are licensed under [GNU Lesser General Public License (Version 3.0)](https://www.gnu.org/licenses/lgpl-3.0.en.html).
+The current and all past version of mousetrap, including any text or assets used in mousetraps documentation, are licensed under [GNU Lesser General Public License (Version 3.0)](https://www.gnu.org/licenses/lgpl-3.0.en.html).
 This means it can be used in both free, open-source, as well as commercial, closed-source software.

 ---